maithilish/scoopi-scraper/notes/devops.md

 ### Scoopi dashboard

+scoopiw is in metric module src/main/web dir

 install modules

-	cd src/main/web/scoopiw
+	cd metric/src/main/web/scoopiw
 	rm -rf node_modules
 	npm install

 ### Scoopi Metric

 Jetty server starts at port 9010.
-Angular app source is located at src/main/web/scoopiw dir.
+Angular app source is located in metric/src/main/web/scoopiw dir.
 During dev, in memory datastore is used and in prod build, it fetches data from localhost:9010/api/metrics

 mvn package, builds the angular app with